Do You Lose Muscle on a GLP-1?

 The short answer

-Yes — when you lose weight on a GLP-1, some of what comes off is muscle, not only fat.
-In a body-composition analysis of the STEP 1 trial, about 40% of the weight participants lost was lean body mass, the tissue that includes your muscle.
+Yes — when you lose weight on a GLP-1, some of what comes off is muscle, not only fat. across 22 randomised trials, lean mass accounted for roughly a quarter of the weight lost, the tissue that includes your muscle.
 That sounds alarming, but it’s largely in your control: enough protein plus resistance training a couple of times a week is what tells your body to hold onto muscle while the fat comes off.
 This hub covers how much you lose, why it happens, and what to do about it.

 Losing muscle along with fat is the quiet catch of fast weight loss, and the one thing most people aren’t warned about.
 Here’s the honest picture, and why it’s a solvable problem rather than a reason to worry.